appcircleio/appcircle-docusaurus/docs/account/my-organization.md

 #### Adding an Organization

-To add a new organization, press the "Create New Organization" button on the top-right (denoted by a plus sign) and type in the Organization Name and ID.
-The organization will be created with the specified values and your role will be set as the owner.
+To add a new organization, press the "Create New Organization" button on the top-right (denoted by a plus sign) and type in the Organization Name.
+The organization will be created with the specified name and your role will be set as the owner.

 :::caution

-If you are on the Starter Plan, you can only add one new organization.
+If you are on the Starter Plan, you cannot add a new organization.
 To create more organizations, you need to upgrade to a higher plan.

 :::

 ![](<https://cdn.appcircle.io/docs/assets/image (39).png>)

 #### Adding a Sub Organization